 I also made the Pasta alla Chitarra, Polka Dot Farfalle, Rigatoni, and Rosmarino Maiale Monday Sauce.

-I got a Chitarra (Italian guitar-like tool with strings that cut the dough as it is rolled over the top) for Christmas and tried it out for the first time with this Pasta alla Chitarra!
+I got a Chitarra (Italian guitar-like tool with strings that cut the dough as it is rolled over the top) recently and tried it out for the first time with this Pasta alla Chitarra!
 Using the Matcha dough to create a dusty green color, I paired the noodles with the Cold Noodle Dipping Sauce recipe.
-The combination is perfect on its own, but would also work well with sugar snap peas, beets, radishes, carrots, cabbage, ginger, cilantro, or cucumbers.

 I made the Polka Dot Farfalle using the milk dough (white) and cacao dough (brown).
 It was such a fun shape to create.
 Claire especially loved cutting out all the little circles.